The Philip and Lorrain Weinstein Charitable Trust

 Grant Programs

-The trust operates as a general grant-maker without specific named programs.
+The trust operates as a general grant-maker without specific named programmes.
 Grants are distributed at trustees' discretion to charitable institutions aligned with the trust's focus areas.

 Priority Areas

-- Welfare: Social welfare organizations and support services
+- Welfare: Social welfare organisations and support services

 - Geographic Focus: Projects in the United Kingdom and abroad, with particular emphasis on Israel